Raphael Xavier: Dance career

 Xavier first got his start in the dance industry by choreographing a piece for the Brandywine School of Ballet in 1995 after he was approached by Monarae Fraim to work with the school.
 He moved to Philadelphia, Pennsylvania in 1998 and was hired by Rennie Harris to tour as a dancer.
 He started traveling internationally with RHPM in a production called "Cool Heat Urban Beat," that included performances by: Urban Tap, RHPM, and DJ Miz.
 Raphael later performed and choreographed/produced his first evening length work as part of the CEC- New Edge Residency, in 2002 and founded a dance company called Olive Dance Theatre that same year.
 The company became a 501c3 non-profit, had a major funder and started touring within 2 months of its birth.
 In 2007, he left Olive Dance Theatre due to creative differences and a spine infection that left him temporarily paralyzed and without the use of his left side.
 That experience lead him to create a movement technique called Ground-Core, a Somatic dance technique that gives the dancer total awareness of their body and space.
 It has been taught at the University of Milwaukee, the University of California Irvine, the Stoney Brook University and as a credited course at UCLA.
 It is now implemented in all of his teachings and residencies to help expand the vocabulary of all dancers.

 Raphael has established Breaking as a traditional folk art in Philadelphia.

-Xavier’s most touring work, ‘The Unofficial Guide to Audience Watching Performance’, is an autobiographical work that has toured the U.S. 2013-2015.
+Xavier’s work, ‘The Unofficial Guide to Audience Watching Performance’, is an autobiographical work that has toured the U.S. 2013-2015.
 TUGTAWP is a full-length autobiographical dance that is the culmination of 30 years of experience in the Breaking art form and the hip-hop genre.
-With structuring and creative direction by Ralph Lemon, this new work deconstructs Xavier’s rap lyrics and breaking technique and, through rap cadences delivered as conversation, gives the audience insight into the maturing practitioner’s life journey as well as context for viewing the artist’s work.
+With structuring and creative direction by Ralph Lemon, this deconstructs Xavier’s rap lyrics and breaking technique and, through rap cadences delivered as conversation, gives the audience insight into the maturing practitioner’s life journey as well as context for viewing the artist’s work.